 A native of Orlando, Arti loves salsa dancing, traveling, practice hot yoga, and singing!

 Jamie Billotte Moses

 Ms. Moses is Senior Counsel with Holland & Knight LLP and is a Board Certified Appellate Specialist.
 Jamie is rated AV-Preeminent by Martindale-Hubbell and has been recognized as one of Florida’s Legal Elite and Orlando’s Top Lawyers.
 Jamie practices in both state and federal trial courts as well as state and federal appellate courts.
 Ms. Moses is very active in The Florida Bar having served as President of the Young Lawyers Division of The Florida Bar, on the Board of Governors of The Florida Bar, Chair of the Appellate Court Rules Committee, and is a past Chair of the Statewide Advertising Grievance Committee.
 Presently, Ms. Moses serves on the Appellate Board Certification Committee.
-Ms. Moses is the Immediate Past President of the Orange County Bar Association and is a past President of the Orange County Bar Legal Aid Society.
+Ms. Moses is a Past President of the Orange County Bar Association and is a past President of the Orange County Bar Association Legal Aid Society.
 Ms. Moses was the Founding Chair of the OCBA Appellate Practice Committee.
 In June of 2015, Ms. Moses received The Florida Bar Appellate Practice Section’s Pro Bono Award.
 Jamie is a proud graduate of the University of California at Los Angeles and the University of Notre Dame Law School.
 Jamie and her husband compete in triathlons and she completed her first Ironman in 2017.
 Jamie also has two children, ages 20 and 17.

 To learn more about Jamie, please visit: www.hklaw.com/jamie-moses/